artesaosw/mmd/README.md

 # MMD - Modular Monolith Design

 MMD or Modular Monolith Design is an approach to develop modular monolith applications in a sistematic way.
 It's based on consolidated backgrounds like Domain Driven Design (http://dddcommunity.org), Enterprise Application Architecture Patterns (https://martinfowler.com/articles/enterprisePatterns.html), SOLID and Object Oriented principles.
-Anything in MDD is new, it just defines a more prescritive way to implement DDD in the code level.
+Nothing in MDD is new, it just defines a more prescritive way to implement DDD in the code level.

 ## Motivations